ovainola/ovainola.github.com/_posts/2017-14-5-Neural_networks_categorization_problem.md

   \
 $$

-$$\mathbb{1}$$ is just a function, which just evaluates if the inside is greater then zero, function produces value 1 and else 0.
-The function, which we just got is quite long, so let's make an alias for that:
+$$\mathbb{1}$$ is just a function, which just evaluates if the inside is greater then zero function produces value 1 and if not, function produces 0.
+Now that function is quite long, so let's make an alias for that:

 \begin{equation}
 \nabla L_i = \frac{\partial L_i}{\partial s_i}